alhockly/TimeCapsule/README.md

 ### Step 1
 Find an old computer to use for this project.
 I bought an old i386 Acer aspire r3610, it was cheap and has a ethernet port.
 As it is a 32-bit computer I was unable to download the latest version of Ubuntu.
 Using a 32bit computer may make maintainance more difficult in the future, althought I am happy with my build thus far.
 I wouldn't reccomend a raspberry pi for this project either as it has limited ram and no SATA support, this may change in the future of course.
-You could also you a laptop for this project, as long as it runs Linux.
+You could also use a laptop for this project, as long as it runs Linux.
 Don't forget to upgrade the storage!

 ### Step 2
 Install Linux.
 I reccomend Ubuntu for 64 bit computers and Debian for 32-bit.